bkerler/edl/README.md

 Run
 ===
-- "python edl.py -h" -> to see help
+- "python edl.py -h" -> to see help with all other exciting options and features
 - "python edl.py -loader firehoseloader.elf -printgpt -memory emmc" -> if you use your own Loader
 - "python edl.py -printgpt -memory ufs -lun 0" -> to print gpt on first lun on device with ufs
 - "python edl.py -printgpt -memory emmc" -> to print gpt on device with emmc
 - "python edl.py -rf flash.bin -memory emmc" -> to dump whole flash on device with emmc
+- "python edl.py -w recovery recovery.bin -memory emmc" -> write recovery.bin to recovery partition
+- "python edl.py -peek 0x200000 0x10000 -memory emmc" -> peek memory, offset 0x200000, length 0x10000 (if supported by loader)
+- "python edl.py -rpbl -memory emmc" -> dump pbl (boot rom), if supported by loader

 Remarks
 =======